mijustin/justinstatamic/site/content/pages/microconf/index.md

       </p><h3>What day and time should I fly in?</h3><p>

-      For Starter Edition (May 1 - 3, 2018), arrive early in the day on&nbsp;Tuesday (May 1), and if you can, check out on Friday (May 4).
+      For Starter Edition (March 26-29, 2019), arrive early in the day on&nbsp;Tuesday (March 26), and if you can, check out on Friday (March 29).

-      For Growth Edition (April 29 - May 1, 2018), arrive early in the day on Sunday (April 29), and if you can, check out on Wednesday (May 2).
+      For Growth Edition (March 24-26), arrive early in the day on Sunday (March 24), and if you can, check out on Wednesday (March 27).

       Many folks will fly in a day before the conference to hang out and tour around Las Vegas.
 I always regret it when I arrive to conference right when it’s starting.